rybindmitry/LabeledConv/README.md

 # Usage
 The code provides LabeledConv class, which can be directly used instead of the usual GCNConv layer in your Graph Neural Network.
-So instead of
+Instead of

 y = GCNConv(x, edge_data)

-you can write
+use the line

 y = LabeledConv(x, node_type0, node_type1, edge_data00, edge_data01, edge_data10, edge_data11)